jacksonianrtaylor/movie_rec_proj/README.md

 Content based filtering:

+feature_1:
-The first feature, feature_1 is simply a non-weighted average of all the ratings for a user besides the the target movie This is an effective feature because it reveals how high a user rates movies on average this feature alone will not be the most precise since it does not value anything about the movie in question and is independent of what other users think about the movie
+    The first feature, feature_1 is simply a non-weighted average of all the ratings for a user besides the target movie.
+    This is an effective feature because it reveals how high a user rates movies on average.
+    This feature alone will not be the most precise since it does not value anything about the movie in question... and is independent of what other users think about the movie.
-The logic is simply that the target movie rating is related to how high a user rates on average
+    The feature works because target movie rating is inevitably linked to how high a user rates movies on average

+feature_2:

-In this notebook the answer to the question, how are movies similair? is answered with the notion of similair text based metadata
+In this notebook the answer to the question, how are movies similair? is answered with the notion of similair text based metadata.
 This is the process behind feature_2, another content based predictor.

-How is this data used to define the notion of similair movies and how can it be a potential asset:
+How is this data used to define the notion of similair movies and how can it be a potential asset?:

-- the constructed_data.csv is built from the source data
+The constructed_data.csv is built from the source data.

-- this may include all the relevant data columns from every .csv in the entire movies data set that might produce helpful text data or a
+Every line in constructed_data.csv has a user, a movie id, a rating, as well as all the relevant movie data columns... for the correponding movie, from every csv in the entire movie data set that might produce helpful text data.
-  single columns genres. (in the current program genres is the only column used) (Note: see the notebook (cell 7) for changing the current corpus from genres to all columns)
+(in the current program, genres is the only column used) (Note: see the notebook (cell 7) for changing the current corpus from genres to all columns) (This will increase runtime)

-- Every line in the constructed_data.csv has a user id, a movie id and a number of columns that hold valuable text data of the movie the user watched

-- for each movie the user watched, certain columns of text data are selected and combined to create an ordered set of words
+For each movie the user rated, certain columns of text data (currently only genres) are selected from the movie and combined... to create an ordered set of words.
-- The ordered set of words is unique to a user id and is formed from the words in the columns of all the movies the user rated

-- then, for the current user, a random movie is chosen to be the target movies rating
+Also, for the current user, a random movie is chosen to be the target movies rating

-- if teh user is a train user it is use to train the model
-- if the user is a test user then it is used to evaluate the model
+If the user is a train user, this movies rating is used as the actual to train the model If the user is a test user, this movies rating is used as the actual to evaluate the model If this is real world application of the model, then the rating is unknown.

-- then for each movie the user watched, the words found in the corpus of the relavent columns for that movie are...
-- count vectorized in the order of the ordered set of words
+After the ordered set of words is created for a user, the words found in the corpus of the relavent columns for that movie are... count vectorized in the order of the ordered set of words.
-- if a word is not present in the movies corpus, the value in the correpsonding index in the vector becomes 0
-- else the value at the corresponding index of the count vector is equal to the number of times the words comes up in the particular movies corpus
+The value at the corresponding index of the count vector is equal to the number of times the words comes up in the particular movies corpus.

-- once a vector is created for each movie the user watched, including the target movie...
-- then the rating of the target movie can be predicted using a function of the cossine similarity between the transformed word count vectors of...
-- the target movie and the other movies the user watched as well as the ratings of the non-target movies
+Once a word count vector is created for each movie the user watched (including the target movie), the rating of the target movie can be predicted using a function of the cossine similarity between the transformed word count vectors of... the target movie and the other movies the user watched as well as the non-target movies ratings.

+This function creates a single entry of feature_2.

+What are the transformed word count vectors?
-- the transformed word count vectors are normalized tf-idf vectors
+The transformed word count vectors are normalized tf-idf vectors.
-- this places value on terms that are un-common in alot of documents,
+This places value on terms that are un-common in alot of documents,...
-- while still placing value on how common they are in the document at hand
+While still placing value on how common they are in the document at hand.
-- this leads to a more powerful quantifier for cossine similairity between documents
+This leads to a more powerful quantifier for cossine similairity between documents.

-- this function creates feature_2 which is (like the other features) a guess to the rating of the target movies of all the users using this method

-- like feature_1, feature_2 is also independent of what other users think of the movie
+Like feature_1, feature_2 is also independent of what other users think of the movie.